Rena Newell

-Rena D. Newell is the Passamaquoddy tribal representative to the Maine House of Representatives.
-As of February 2020, she is serving her second two-year term and is the only tribal representative in the Maine House.
+Rena D. Newell is a Passamaquoddy politician who is serving as the incumbent chief of the Passamaquoddy Tribe at Sipayik.
+Previously, she was the Passamaquoddy tribal representative to the Maine House of Representatives during the 129th and 130th legislatures.
+During her two terms, she was the only tribal representative in the Maine House.

 Maine House of Representatives

 Newell identifies as a political independent.
-She serves on the Judiciary Committee.
-Since the Penobscot and Maliseet tribes have opted not to send representatives to the legislature as of 2017 and 2019, respectively, Newell is the only tribal representative as of the 129th and 130th Maine Legislature.
+While in office, she served on the Judiciary Committee.
+Since the Penobscot and Maliseet tribes have opted not to send representatives to the legislature as of 2017 and 2019, respectively, Newell was the only tribal representative as of the 129th and 130th Maine Legislatures.
 Tribal representatives do not have a vote but can introduce and co-sponsor legislation relating to their tribes.